CulleyHarrelson/RussiaUkraineWarEquipmentLosses/README.md

 This dashboard uses [panel by holoviz](https://panel.holoviz.org/) and the [hvPlot](https://hvplot.holoviz.org/) [pandas](https://pandas.pydata.org/) extension.

-To start the dashboard, open your terminal, navigate somewhere special and execute these commands:
+To start the dashboard, open your terminal, navigate to a good folder and execute these commands:

     git clone https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses.git